-A major in a subject matter area recognized by the State of Missouri and the completion of the professional requirements in Secondary Education with a cumulative GPA of 2.75 or better and a 2.5 in core is required.
-Information regarding secondary teaching areas is available from the School of Education.
+A major in education recognized by the State of Missouri and the completion of the professional requirements in Secondary Education with a cumulative GPA of 2.75 or better and a 2.5 in core is required.
+Information regarding secondary teaching areas is available from the School for Education.